 - Tent: 2-3 lbs.

-Gear that is very light is also very expensive and you may find it more appropriate to start with gear that is a little heavier to stay within your budget.
-It is better to start your backpacking experience with rented or borrowed gear so that you can better choose what will work best for you.
+Gear that is very light is also very expensive.
+You may find it more appropriate to start with gear that is a little heavier to stay within your budget.
+It’s better to start your backpacking experience with rented or borrowed gear so that you can better choose what will work best for you.
 Once you have a better understanding of that you will be able to save up to purchase the best quality and lightest gear you can afford.

 |Waterproof pack cover (or line pack with unscented garbage bag and put clothing and sleeping bag in compression stuff sacks inside)|